Package Leaflet: Information for the User

 Treatment

-Adults(in children, no data are available): 5 mg/kg of trimethoprim/25 mg/kg of sulfamethoxazole/12 hours for 6 weeks.
+Adults(no data are available for children): 5 mg/kg of trimethoprim/25 mg/kg of sulfamethoxazole/12 hours for 6 weeks.

-2 Septrin 80 mg/400 mg tablets (160 mg of trimethoprim/800 mg of sulfamethoxazole) twice a day for a period of at least 3 weeks or until all lesions have disappeared completely.
+2 tablets of Septrin 80 mg/400 mg (160 mg of trimethoprim/800 mg of sulfamethoxazole) twice a day for a period of at least 3 weeks or until all lesions have completely disappeared.

 Nocardiosis

 10-15 mg/kg/day of trimethoprim/50-75 mg/kg/day of sulfamethoxazole in two or more divided doses for a period of 3-6 months.
-In immunocompromised patients, treatment should be prolonged.
-All patients with central nervous system involvement should be treated for at least 1 year.
+In immunocompromised patients, treatment should be more prolonged.
+All patients with central nervous system involvement should be treated for at least one year.

 Adults and children over 8 years:

-Children under 8 years(in this group, it is considered first-line treatment): It is recommended to use pediatric forms of Septrin.
+Children under 8 years(in this group, it is considered the first choice of treatment): the pediatric forms of Septrin are recommended.

 Melioidosis